marharyta-aleksandrova/marharyta-aleksandrova.github.io/projects.md

 ## Other projects

-Project “User modeling and identification of conditions for automatic recommendations generation in context-dependent services”, contract number РД/654/29-0313.
+**User modeling and identification of conditions for automatic recommendations generation in context-dependent services**, contract number РД/654/29-0313.
 This is a joint project conducted by National Technical University of Ukraine “Igor Sikorsky KPI” in collaboration with Samsung Electronics.
 The objective of this project is to identify different macro-situations and to recommend to users best behavioral reactions in each of them.
 For example, if it is identified that a user is in a traffic jam on his personal vehicle, then the system can suggest him to listen to relaxing music or